Cher: Legacy

-Cher's sustained success in a male-dominated entertainment industry has invited discussion around gender roles and autonomy in entertainment.
+Cher's career has drawn sustained attention from critics and scholars as a case study in gender roles and feminism in the entertainment industry.
+Billboard described her as a "pioneer of female autonomy" who "paved a way in a sexist industry" during a "male-driven" era.
+Goldmines Phill Marder said Cher advanced "feminine rebellion" in 1960s rock, describing her as "the prototype of the female rock star".
 Billboard credited her with establishing an "androgynous musical identity" that predated and influenced artists such as David Bowie and Patti Smith.
-Goldmines Phill Marder said Cher advanced "feminine rebellion" in 1960s rock, calling her "the prototype of the female rock star".
-Billboard described her as a "pioneer of female autonomy" in the music industry, as her unconventional themes—including racism and prostitution—challenged expectations for female artists in a "male-driven" era.
-Marder tied this perception of autonomy to her commanding, "near dominatrix" stage persona alongside Sonny Bono and her rise to greater prominence as a solo act.
+Marder attributed her rebellious image in part to her commanding, "near dominatrix" stage persona alongside Sonny Bono and her rise to greater prominence as a solo act.

 Early in her career, Cher's critics often framed her output as an extension of male collaborators, a view Cher addressed directly: "It was a time when girl singers were patted on the head for being good and told not to think".
 Over time, her image evolved, reflecting what professor Yvonne Tasker described as her ambition to build an acting career "on her own terms" by rejecting both "dependence on a man [and] the conventional role assigned to women [over 40] in an industry that fetishises youth".
 AllMusic noted that during her popular 1970s TV shows with Sonny Bono, "he was a diminutive foil to Cher's sexually provocative comedienne", reversing traditional gender dynamics and positioning her as the comedic lead.
-Director George Schlatter credited Cher with redefining women's roles in TV comedy, stating, "Until Cher, women have been the joke, not done the joke ...
+Director George Schlatter credited Cher with redefining women's roles in television comedy, stating, "Until Cher, women have been the joke, not done the joke ...
 She's the first female star to carry a show in the same way that men have".